Answers to Frequently Asked Questions

 How do I apply to Oakland charter public schools?

-95% of Oakland’s charter schools participate in the online common charter application.
+98% of Oakland’s charter schools participate in the online common charter application.
 For these schools, go to OaklandEnrolls.org and click on the teal “”Charter”” button.
-The open enrollment deadline to apply to participating Oakland charter schools is February 8, 2019.
+The On-Time Application for the 2021-2022 school year opens on November 16, 2020, with a deadline to apply to participating Oakland charter schools by February 5, 2021.
 Applying before this deadline ensures that you will be included in the school’s lotteries, giving you the best chance at getting an offer from a school of your choice.
-The results of those lotteries will be available in your online account in March.
+The results of those lotteries will be available in your online account on March 11, 2021.
 You will also receive a notification that explains the results of the lotteries, and will say if you will receive an offer or if you will be placed on the waiting list.

-Applications submitted after the February 8 deadline will be considered a Round 2 Application — you will be placed on a waiting list at each of your selected schools, and/or offered enrollment if space becomes available.
+Applications submitted after the February 5, 2021 deadline will be considered a Late Application — you will be placed on a waiting list at each of your selected schools, and/or offered enrollment if space becomes available.
 The school will notify you by text, email, phone and/or mail.
-Round 2 applications are processed on a first-come, first-served basis.
-Some schools use priorities in Round 2, so your school waitlist positions may change depending on the actions of other applicants.
+Late Applications are processed on a first-come, first-served basis.
+Some schools use priorities in the Late Application period, so your school waitlist positions may change depending on the actions of other applicants.

 To contact the school(s) that you applied to, visit our list of participating schools for their website and contact information.
 For questions about the Oakland Enrolls charter application, contact us at (510) 454-9360.

 The following schools are not participating in the common charter application, so you will not be able to apply through the process we just described.
-Please visit their websites to about their process and timeline: Oakland School for the Arts, East Bay Innovation and Civic Corps.
+Please visit their websites to get information about their respective process and timeline: East Bay Innovation and Civic Corps.

 To increase the chances of getting into a school of your choice, apply to multiple schools.
 The more, the better!

 How do I apply to District Schools (OUSD)?